NightScript370/GridLauncher-Night-Edition/README.md

 -Smealum: Making the original HBLauncher
 -mashers: Making GridLauncher
 -Robz8: Making a TWL-side app for this.
--NightYoshi370/MaorNinja: Making a fork of Gridlauncher to add some stuff in the original HBLauncher and add brand new features.
+-NightYoshi370/MaorNinja: Making a fork of Gridlauncher to add some stuff from the original HBLauncher and add brand new features.

 #### Please see the [README.md from the original launcher](https://github.com/smealum/3ds_hb_menu) for more technical details